Dragonfly: Temperature control

 The flight muscles need to be kept at a suitable temperature for the dragonfly to be able to fly.
 Being cold-blooded, they can raise their temperature by basking in the sun.
 Early in the morning, they may choose to perch in a vertical position with the wings outstretched, while in the middle of the day, a horizontal stance may be chosen.
 Another method of warming up used by some larger dragonflies is wing-whirring, a rapid vibration of the wings that causes heat to be generated in the flight muscles.
-The green darner (Anax junius) is known for its long-distance migrations, and often resorts to wing-whirring before dawn to enable it to make an early start.
+The green darner (Anax junius), known for long-distance migrations, often resorts to wing-whirring before dawn to enable an early start.

-Becoming too hot is another hazard, and a sunny or shady position for perching can be selected according to the ambient temperature.
-Some species have dark patches on the wings which can provide shade for the body, and a few use the obelisk posture to avoid overheating.
-This behaviour involves doing a "handstand", perching with the body raised and the abdomen pointing towards the sun, thus minimising the amount of solar radiation received.
+Dragonflies can avoid overheating on hot days by perching in the shade.
+Some species have dark patches on the wings which shade the body, and a few use the obelisk posture to avoid overheating.
+This behaviour involves a "handstand", perching with the body raised and the abdomen pointing towards the sun, minimising sun exposure.
 On a hot day, dragonflies sometimes adjust their body temperature by skimming over a water surface and briefly touching it, often three times in quick succession.
-This may also help to avoid desiccation.
+This may also prevent desiccation.

 Feeding

 Adult dragonflies hunt on the wing using their exceptionally acute eyesight and strong, agile flight.
 They are almost exclusively carnivorous, eating a wide variety of insects ranging from small midges and mosquitoes to butterflies, moths, damselflies, and smaller dragonflies.
-A large prey item is subdued by being bitten on the head and is carried by the legs to a perch.
-Here, the wings are discarded and the prey usually ingested head first.
-A dragonfly may consume as much as a fifth of its body weight in prey per day.
-Dragonflies are also some of the insect world's most efficient hunters, catching up to 95% of the prey they pursue.
+A large prey item is subdued by being bitten on the head, after which the dragonfly may grasp its legs and carry it to a perch.
+Here, the wings are discarded and prey ingested, usually head first.
+A dragonfly may consume as much as a fifth of its body weight per day.
+A study of Libellula cyanea pursuing Drosophila melanogaster fruit flies in a netted outdoor enclosure has suggested that dragonflies are efficient hunters, catching up to 95% of the prey they pursue.
+Success was correlated with prey density, while erratic prey flight contributed to escapes at lower densities.

-The nymphs are voracious predators, eating most living things that are smaller than they are.
+Nymphs are voracious predators, eating most living things smaller than themselves.
 Their staple diet is mostly bloodworms and other insect larvae, but they also feed on tadpoles and small fish.
 A few species, especially those that live in temporary waters, are likely to leave the water to feed.
-Nymphs of Cordulegaster bidentata sometimes hunt small arthropods on the ground at night, while some species in the Anax genus have even been observed leaping out of the water to attack and kill full-grown tree frogs.
+Nymphs of Cordulegaster bidentata sometimes hunt small arthropods on the ground at night, while some species in the Anax genus have even been observed leaping out of the water to kill full-grown tree frogs.